A theoretical framework for self-supervised MR image reconstruction using sub-sampling via variable density Noisier2Noise: Experimental method

 \subsection{Distribution of masks}

 So that the distribution of the sampling masks were known exactly, we generated our own masks rather than using those suggested in fastMRI.
-We chose a distribution of the first mask $M$ so that columns of k-space were sampled.
-The central 10 columns were fully sampled and the remainder were sampled with polynomial variable density.
-We used polynomial order 8, and scaled the probability density so that it matched a desired acceleration factor.
-We ran each method with $R = 4, 8$, where $R=\Eds [1/\sum_j M_{jj} ]$ is the expected acceleration factor.
-An example at $R=4$ is shown in Fig. \ref{subfig:singly}.
+Unless stated otherwise, the distribution of the first mask $\Mo$ was 1D column-wise.
+We fully sampled the central 10 columns and sampled the remainder with polynomial variable density.
+We used polynomial order 8, and scaled the probability density $P$ so that it matched a desired acceleration factor.
+We ran each method with $R_\Omega \in \{4, 8\}$, where $R_\Omega=N/\sum_j p_j$ is the expected acceleration factor.
+An example at $R_\Omega=4$ is shown in Fig. \ref{subfig:singly}.

 In \cite{moran2020noisier2noise}, it is suggested that the distribution of Noisier2Noise's second random variable is the same as the first, but not necessarily with the same distribution parameters.
-Therefore, for Noisier2Noise's second mask $\Mt$, we used the same distribution as $M$ with a different scaling.
-An example with $R=4$ and $\Rt = \Eds[ 1/\sum_j \Mt_{jj}] = 2$ is shown in Fig. \ref{subfig:doubly_col}.
+Therefore, for Noisier2Noise's second mask $\Mt$, we used the same type of distribution as $\Mo$ with a different variable density.
+An example with $R_\Omega=4$ and $\Rt = N/\sum_j \pt_j = 2$ is shown in Fig. \ref{subfig:doubly_col}.
+Concretely, we define two masks as having the same `type' of distribution when the conditional dependence of the sampling set indices is the same.
+Let $p_{j|k} = \Pds [ j \in \Omega | k \in \Omega]$.
+If $ p_{j|k} = p_j$ for all $j$ and $k$, the entries are independent and the mask is the type `2D Bernoulli'.
+If $p_{j|k} = 1$ when $j$ and $k$ are in the same k-space column and $p_{j|k} = p_j$ otherwise, the mask is the type `1D column-wise'.
+The experiments in this paper focus on these two types of masks; other types are discussed in Section \ref{sec:discussion}.
+We emphasize that constraining a mask to a type does not constrain the $p_j$s, which define the variable sampling density.